chromium/chromium/tools/metrics/histograms/README.md

 #### Add an Obsoletion Message

+**Note:** You can skip this step if the histogram is already expired or obsolete.
+This is because tooling automatically records the date and milestone of a histogram's expiration or obsoletion.

-You can choose to add a message to the removed histogram entry which will provide relevant information to interested Chrome developers.
-Whether you choose to add an obsoletion message or not, the date and milestone when the entry became obsolete will be automatically recorded.
-You can skip this step if the histogram removed is already expired or obsolete.
+There are a couple options for adding a message to the removed histogram's entry to provide relevant information to interested Chrome developers.

 * Add the obsoletion message in the CL description in the format OBSOLETE_HISTOGRAM[histogram name]=obsoletion message (e.g.